Emmanuelle Guyon, the mirror of your emotions

 "Prisma" pendant with black quartz

-The origin of the name of this semi-precious stone remains shrouded in mystery and various theories.
+The origin of this semi-precious stone’s name remains shrouded in mystery and various theories.
 It is suggested that "quartz" derives from the term "quaterz" or "quaderz," used until the late 16th century to refer to lower-quality minerals.
+Another hypothesis mentions a possible origin of the word in the German term "gewarz," meaning "growth" or "sprout."
+Some linguists also suggest a Slavic root tvǔrdǐ, meaning "hard," in connection with quartz’s resistance, which ranks 7 on the Mohs scale.

-In the Middle Ages, all crystals were called "quartz" before Georgius Agricola restricted this designation to rock crystal.
-Quartz is also known by a multitude of names such as Alpha-quartz, azetulite, azeztulite, conite, dragonite, konilite, or lodolite.
-The common term used specifically for transparent quartz is "rock crystal."
+During the Middle Ages, all crystals were called "quartz" before Georgius Agricola restricted this designation to rock crystal.
+Quartz is also known under a multitude of names such as alpha quartz, azetulite, azeztulite, conite, dragonite, konilite, or lodolite.
+To specifically refer to transparent quartz, the common expression is "rock crystal."

 When the term "quartz" is mentioned, the classic image of a translucent or transparent stone often comes to mind.
-However, the world of quartz extends far beyond this, forming a family of stones with a dazzling diversity, spread across all continents and boasting an infinite range of colors.
-To illustrate this diversity, we can mention a few members of the quartz family.
+However, the world of quartz extends far beyond, forming a family of stones of dazzling diversity, found on every continent and displaying an infinite range of colors.

 History, legends and beliefs about quartz

-Here, we primarily focus on "pure" quartz or rock crystal, as each member of this vast family of stones possesses its own narrative and distinct properties.
+Here, we focus primarily on "pure" quartz or rock crystal, as each member of this vast family of stones has its own story and distinct properties.

 Quartz has been revered by most ancient civilizations as an amulet, and its healing properties were recognized as soon as its energetic potential was discovered.
-The Egyptians, Phoenicians, Celts, Indian shamans, and many others have all utilized the virtues of quartz in their spiritual and healing practices.
-Indeed, quartz has traversed the ages, retaining its status as a precious stone imbued with mystery and power, captivating minds across epochs and continents.
+The Egyptians, Phoenicians, Celts, Native American shamans, and many others all harnessed the virtues of quartz in their spiritual and healing practices.
+Indeed, quartz has transcended time, retaining its status as a precious stone imbued with mystery and power, captivating minds across ages and continents.

 history and healing properties of quartz